Do I still need an Isa?

-Isas and standard savings accounts are on equal footing for the first time, thanks to the personal savings allowance which was introduced on 6 April 2016.
+Isas and standard savings accounts are now on equal footing, thanks to the personal savings allowance which was introduced on 6 April 2016.

 How does the personal savings allowance work?

 The government estimates that 95% of savers no longer pay tax on their savings.

 Under the old system, your bank or building society would automatically take off basic-rate tax (20%) from any savings interest.

 Today, they pay all savings interest gross (without deducting tax) so you don't have to do a thing if your combined income from savings falls below your personal threshold.